jwGitHub9860/Investigate_A_Dataset/README.md

 # Project: Investigate_A_Dataset
 ### Description:

-The dataset project answers three given questions about the data in the csv file.
+The dataset project answers two given questions about the data in the csv file.

 ## Files Used
 ```